-This item is a pre-order and is expected to ship on or around January 24th.
+This item is a pre-order and is expected to ship early July.

 To claim something is “as it were” is to compare it to another existing thing and conclude that the pair is in close, but not identical, quarters.
 For Philadelphia's Marietta, their sophomore LP As It Were contains the same caffeinated, whirled instrumentals hardwired in its predecessor: the sprawling, affected Summer Death.
 Whereas that debut record's title boasted some self-awareness towards both this emo outfit's heated lyrical themes and the sweat-soaked affairs of a DIY band locked into work schedules and house show circuits, its follow-up offers a different hiding place for tongue-in-cheek referentiality.